 The Beauty and Reverence of Worship: We worship God in the beauty of holiness.
 We use candles, water, color, banners, music, flowers, incense (at our Wednesday evening Mass), etc. as an expression of our piety.
 Such ceremonial is done to honor God, and it is understood to be prayer made visible.

-The Sacramental Life of Stewardship and Discipleship: As Anglican Christians we believe that sacraments are outward and visible signs of God’s inward grace.
+The Sacramental Life of Stewardship and Discipleship: As Anglican Christians we see that sacraments are outward and visible signs of God’s inward grace.
 In our very lives we too are meant to be Sacraments to God.
 We seek to live our lives faithfully to God’s plan for us, being good stewards of everything God has entrusted to us already, and visible signs in this world of God’s love and grace.

 Justice and the Care of All People: Our devotion and worship is useless if we are not engaged with the struggles of our world.
 Because of our high view of the dignity and worth of every human being, and because God and God’s love resides in every person, it is imperative that we seek wholeness for the entire creation.
 The beauty of holiness must lead to a passion for justice and pastoral care.